 Start by simply paying attention to your expenses for the next 30 days.
-You can do that by tracking your expenses in a spreadsheet or automate it with a budgeting app.
+You can do that by tracking your payments in a spreadsheet or automate them with a budgeting app.
 Apps like Mint or Personal Capital can automatically keep track of your expenses and much more.

 2. Prioritize paying off debt to avoid interest penalties.

 If there is one thing most people enjoy even less than dieting, it is wasting cash.
-Trying to save money on a low income gets harder when you are throwing money away on interest payments.
+Trying to save money on a low income gets more challenging when you are throwing money away on interest payments.

-Did you know you can contact creditors to ask for lowered interest rates?
+Another option is to contact creditors to ask for lowered interest rates.
 Take Charge America offers helpful tips for planning your call to your credit card company to negotiate lower interest rates.
 They have lots of resources that can help you save money.

-3. Use apps and rewards to earn perks and save money.
+3. Use cashback apps to earn perks and save money on purchases.

 People love to save money on their purchases, and they love getting lots of free stuff.
 So this is actually a win-win for everybody.
 The number of money-saving apps available to consumers today is awe-inspiring.
-You can earn money when you shop, scan your receipts, clip digital coupons, scratch off digital lotto tickets, walk or jog, take an online survey, play games, look at your phone screen and so much more.
+You can earn money when you shop, scan your receipts, clip digital coupons, scratch-off digital lotto tickets, walk or jog, take an online survey, play games, look at your phone screen, and so much more.

 4. Reconsider paying for services you use rarely or never.

 No one wants to give up the services we love.
 But then there are all the other services we use rarely or never.
 Have you ever found yourself paying for cable even though you only watch your favorite shows now and again?
 Or maybe you carry home a gym bag from the gym to work out once every two weeks?